 In honor of Lieutenant Colonel John William Whitman, the Army Heritage Center Foundation is pleased to announce the LTC John William Whitman Research Grant.
 This grant of up to $1,750 is designed to provide monetary support to unfunded independent researchers who are working on under-explored topics of military history.
 Funded research is to be conducted at the U.S. Army Heritage and Education Center (USAHEC) in Carlisle, Pa.
-Applicants interested in the LTC John William Whitman Research Grant should submit an application including a proposed project budget, to the Army Heritage Center Foundation not later than March 1.
-Awarding of the grant will occur not later than April 1.
-Grant funds must be expended not later than August 31, 2023.
+Applicants interested in the LTC John William Whitman Research Grant should submit an application including a proposed project budget, to the Army Heritage Center Foundation not later than May 1.
+Awarding of the grant will occur not later than May 15.
+Grant funds must be expended not later than August 31, 2024.

 To aid researchers, the U.S. Army Heritage and Education Center offers bibliographies of source materials and research guides.
 Notable is a World War I Holdings reference bibliography compiled in honor of Ms. Louise Arnold-Friend, former Chief, Processing Branch, and in commemoration of the 100th anniversary of World War I.